Last Updated on August 2, 2024

 So, why does tire section width matter?
 It directly influences the tire’s contact patch—the area of the tire that touches the road surface.
 A more comprehensive section width generally results in a larger contact patch.
 A larger contact patch can enhance traction, especially during acceleration and cornering.
 It provides stability and control, particularly in adverse road conditions like rain or snow.

 However, it’s essential to strike a balance.
-While a more comprehensive section width can improve grip, it may also increase rolling resistance, potentially affecting fuel efficiency.
-It can also impact ride comfort and noise, as wider tires may transmit more road imperfections and vibrations to the vehicle’s cabin.
+While a wider section width can improve grip, it may also increase rolling resistance, potentially affecting fuel efficiency.
+Wider tires may also impact ride comfort and noise, as they may transmit more road imperfections and vibrations to the vehicle’s cabin.

 Cracking the Code of Sidewall Aspect Ratio